lllyasviel/ControlNet/README.md

 You need to manually check the "Guess Mode" toggle to enable this mode.

-In this mode, the ControlNet encoder will try best to recognize the content of the input control map, like depth map, edge map, scribbles, etc, even when you remove all prompts.
+In this mode, the ControlNet encoder will try best to recognize the content of the input control map, like depth map, edge map, scribbles, etc, even if you remove all prompts.

-**Let's play some really harder games!**
+**Let's have fun with some very challenging experimental settings!**

 **No prompts.
 No "positive" prompts.
 No "negative" prompts.
-One single diffusion loop.
-No extra caption detector.**
+No extra caption detector.
+One single diffusion loop.**

-This mode is well-suited for comparing recent various projects to control stable diffusion, because the non-prompted generating task is significantly more difficult than prompted task.
-In this experimental setting, the performance difference between various recent research projects will be **VERY BIG**.

 For this mode, we recommend to use 50 steps and guidance scale between 3 and 5.